zllovesuki/dermail-webmail/database.md

 3. Add secondary index of "accountId" to table "folders"
 4. Add secondary index of "accountId" to table "messages"
 5. Add secondary index of "userId" to table "queue"
+6. Add secondary index of "accountId" to table "filters"

 compound index of folderId + date in table "messages"